 To protect against passive attacks, Oracle’s cryptography and development teams are working as follows:

-• Cryptography providers: Oracle’s cryptography teams are implementing the latest FIPS approved algorithms in cryptography providers, beginning with the FIPS 203 ML-KEM key encapsulation algorithm and the FIPS 204 ML-DSA signature algorithm.
+- Cryptography providers: Oracle’s cryptography teams have implemented the latest FIPS approved algorithms in cryptography providers, beginning with the FIPS 203 ML-KEM key encapsulation algorithm and the FIPS 204 ML-DSA signature algorithm.
 This represents the first step in adding quantum-safe capabilities to the cryptographic protocols used across Oracle products and cloud services.

-• Foundational technologies: Oracle is developing PQC solutions in core technologies such as Java and Oracle Database that are easy for customers to adopt and that minimize risks to stability and performance.
+- Foundational technologies: Oracle has already developed post-quantum cryptography solutions within core technologies such as Oracle Java and Oracle Database and continues to enhance them, making adoption easier for customers while seeking to minimize risks to stability and performance.

 With these objectives in mind, Oracle’s current PQC approach can be summarized as follows:

-• Data at rest encryption is shifting to AES 256
+- Data at rest encryption continues to use AES-256

-• Data in transit encryption is shifting to leverage hybrid key-exchange.
+- Data in transit encryption is shifting to leverage hybrid key-exchange, with an option to use pure PQC key-exchange.

-• Oracle is implementing FIPS 204 ML-DSA signatures without PKI changes, by directly trusting public keys.
-This is applicable to various long term or ephemeral schemes.
+- Oracle is implementing FIPS 204 ML-DSA signatures.
+This is used in various long term or ephemeral schemes.

-• During its transition period, Oracle plans to use both classical and PQC signatures side-by-side.
-This will enable organizations to gradually phase out older mechanisms to adopt quantum-resistant mechanisms.
-Oracle’s objective with firmware signing is to align with existing government and industry requirements including the Commercial National Security Algorithm Suite 2.0 (CNSA 2.0) requirements by incorporating stateless signatures or stateful hash-based digital signatures in hardware security modules reflecting the intended security assurance level of these systems.
+– During the transition period, and to accommodate varying regulatory requirements across different countries, Oracle plans to use classical and post-quantum cryptographic signatures side by side for firmware signing where feasible.
+Specifically, Oracle’s objective is to align with existing U.S. government requirements, include Commercial National Security Algorithm Suite 2.0 (CNSA 2.0), by incorporating stateless or stateful hash-based digital signatures within hardware security modules, in a manner consistent with the intended security assurance level of the systems.

 Below are several examples of PQC transition changes that have been made for key Oracle components.